tawawa/elasticsearch-head-kibana-marvel-sense/README.md

-## Elasticsearch-2.3.5, Kibana-4.5.3, Kibana, Marvel and Sense in one container
+## Elasticsearch-2.3.5, Kibana-4.5.3, Head, Marvel and Sense in one container

 Simple and lightweight docker image for previewing Elasticsearch, Head, Kibana, Marvel and Sense.